Dr. Joanne Scott

 - Practice as research in performance and the creative arts

 - Interdisciplinary performance practices

 My research interests arise from my practice as an intermedial performer and maker.
 From creating work in this way, I have become interested in the activation, operation and experience of live media events and interactive intermedial practices, including the role of the performer, audience and technology in this configuration.

 My PhD research investigated the functioning of intermediality in performance, the role and presence of a performer within a live media framework and the types of events that are created when media are mixed live by a present performer.

-I welcome conversations with applicants who are looking to pursue doctoral research in intermedial or multimedia practice and those whose research is positioned in the fields of live art or contemporary performance making.
+I welcome conversations with applicants who are looking to pursue doctoral research in intermedial or multimedia practice and those whose research is positioned in the fields of live art, contemporary performance and place-based creative practices.

 - PG CAP, University of Salford, 2016

 - PhD, ‘Live Intermediality: A new mode of intermedial praxis’ from the Royal Central School of Speech and Drama, University of London, 2014

 - MA (Distinction) in Performance Practices and Research from the Royal Central School of Speech and Drama, 2011

 - PGCE (sec) in Drama and English with Merit in Academic Studies, University of Strathclyde, 2002